 These revised standards are estimated to:

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the proposed rule would demand all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would combust nearly 100% of the gas into usable heat.
+Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

-But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
-Find out how these furnaces can help you save on energy bills now.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces